Why Tuck A Sweater Into A Skirt?

 What Kind Of Thick Sweater To Tuck Into A Skirt

-Before you can learn how to tuck a sweater into a skirt, you need to get the right sweater.
+Before learning how to style a sweater tucked into a skirt, you need to get the right sweater.
 This means you’re going to skip your longer sweaters.
 Yes, there are some solid hacks for this, which I go into below, but you know I’m all about efficiency and the best piece for the best outfit, and less about the hacks.
-Basically, your thick sweater needs to be short, and it is usually better if it doesn’t have a wide band at the bottom hem.
+Basically, your thick sweater needs to be short aka cropped, and it is better if it doesn’t have the traditional wide band at the bottom hem.
 You want minimal to no band at the bottom of the sweater.
 Below are some great shorter sweaters without a band at the hem.